Mergers & acquisitions due diligence

 We conduct financial, tax, commercial, operational, IT and cyber diligence to help you identify transaction value drivers, improve M&A deal structures and mitigate risks.
 We also help challenge assumptions about future performance so you can choose the right valuation.

-What EY due diligence services can do for you
+What EY M&A due diligence consulting can do for you

 We conduct diligence to help you answer questions about the value drivers of your deal.
 Our clients include large cap and middle market organizations, as well as private equity funds.
 Read more about our due diligence services below, including special considerations for diligence on digital companies, including digital startups.